everyday calculator

 Tips & cautions

-• Uses Math.random(), not cryptographically secure or for regulated gaming.
+• Uses Math.random() under the hood and is not cryptographically secure or suitable for regulated gambling or high‑stakes randomness.

 Worked examples